Geolykt/EnchantmentsPlus/readme.md

 enchplus.command.enchant

 ## Compilation
-Compile this project like every other project out there
+Compile this project like every other project out there.
+Note that you need to have the latest bindings.

 ## Compatibility
 The current version of this plugin is fully compatible with Spigot version 1.16.1 and 1.16.2.
 Any versions under 1.16.1, will **not** work without tinkering, versions above, may, although with a few issues.